juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![quillion](/session-reports/assets/images/handouts/quillion-true-form.png)

-> *"In the presence of Quillon, the very laws of magic seem to unravel.
-Our spells faltered as the Shatter of Realities distorted the fabric of existence itself."*
+> *In the presence of Quillon, the very laws of magic seem to unravel.
+Our spells faltered as the Shatter of Realities distorted the fabric of existence itself.*

 Quote from the Codex of Arcane Wonders